Privoce/vocechat-doc/docs/what-is-vocechat.md

 Through personalized computing and personalized storage, individuals and organizations can have their own platforms on their own cloud server.
 Therefore, Vocechat is created and positioned as a social collaboration program that can be easily deployed on the private cloud by any parties.

-The team is internationalized and cooperates remotely.
-The contributors come from the United States, China, Brazil and other regions.
-The core members include 'MIT' alumni, 'Stanford' entrepreneurial organization members, top Rust developers and open-source veterans.
-Vocechat is an open-source product with a free community version and only charges for business usages.
-You are welcome to star, raise issues, and contribute in any form.

 ### Project composition: